-Policy CIR-36: The County shall work with the NVTA and other transit agencies in adjoining counties to develop effective connections between public transit in Napa County and regional transportation networks (such as BART, SMART, Baylink, airports, etc.) via rail, bus, bicycle, and other means to serve the needs of local residents, commuters, and visitors.
+Policy CIR-33: The County shall work with the NVTA and other transit agencies in adjoining counties to develop effective connections between public transit in Napa County and regional transportation networks (such as BART, SMART, Baylink, airports, etc.) via rail, bus, bicycle, and other means to serve the needs of local residents, commuters, and visitors.

-Policy CIR-37: The County shall support efforts of NVTA and local and regional transit agencies to expand cost-effective transit options for Napa residents, employees and visitors; examples may include increasing the availability and accessibility of transit information, exploring options for allowing commuter service to operate on the Napa Wine Train right-of-way, implementing programs to encourage use of private transit operations or other innovative technologies to supplement regional transit, and developing additional interregional transit solutions.
+Policy CIR-34: The County shall support efforts of NVTA and local and regional transit agencies to expand cost-effective transit options for Napa residents, employees and visitors; examples may include increasing the availability and accessibility of transit information, exploring options for allowing commuter service to operate on the Napa Wine Train right-of-way, and developing additional interregional transit solutions (consistent with Measures TR-4, TR-5 and TR-8 of the County's Climate Action Plan).